All Episodes

 It's because they don't until after the cops are dead.

-Anyway, the editorial goes on to say instead, most instead, what most people hear most of the time from group like groups like Black Lives Matter or Al Sharpton is inflammatory rhetoric that distorts reality and indiscriminately demonizes the police.
+Anyway, the editorial goes on to say: instead, what most people hear, most of the time, from groups like Black Lives Matter or Al Sharpton is inflammatory rhetoric that distorts reality and indiscriminately demonizes the police.

-I think he's as guilty as of this as anybody.
+I think he's as guilty of this as anybody.

 And they even said Obama said it's possible to express support for the police while also saying there are problems all across our criminal justice system.